-To date, there are more than one million alumni of State Department exchange programs, including hundreds of world leaders, 105 Pulitzer Prize winners, and 84 Nobel Laureates.
-According to the State Department, more than 570 current or former heads of government, 64 representatives to the United Nations, and 31 heads of international organizations have been on a State Department exchange program.
+To date, there are more than one million alumni of State Department exchange programs, including hundreds of world leaders, 123 Pulitzer Prize winners, and 87 Nobel Laureates.
+According to the State Department, more than 720 current or former heads of government, 75 current or former representatives to the United Nations, 39 current or former heads of international organizations, and 42 current Members of Congress have been on a State Department exchange program.
 Support from Congress allows the State Department to strategically align its programs with key U.S. foreign policy interests and to facilitate exchange experiences for more than 55,000 American and international exchange participants each year, including:

-• Bringing emerging and future leaders - many of them from countries key to U.S. national security interests - to the U.S. on programs like the Future Leaders Exchange (FLEX) Program for high school students from Eurasia; the Kennedy-Lugar Youth Exchange and Study (YES) Program between the U.S. and countries with significant Muslim populations; the Young Leaders Initiatives in Africa, Southeast Asia, and the Americas; and the International Visitor Leadership Program (IVLP);
+• Bringing emerging and future leaders - many of them from countries key to U.S. national security interests - to the U.S. on programs like the Future Leaders Exchange (FLEX)

+Program for high school students from Eurasia; the Kennedy-Lugar Youth Exchange and Study (YES) Program between the U.S. and countries with significant Muslim populations; the Young Leaders Initiatives in Africa, Southeast Asia, and the Americas; and the International Visitor Leadership Program (IVLP);

-- Supporting international innovation and collaboration in technology through programs like TechWomen and TechGirls; - Expanding opportunities for young Americans, including students receiving Pell Grants, to study abroad through the Benjamin A. Gilman International Scholarship Program; - Continuing to engage students and scholars through the renowned Fulbright Program; and - Engaging and training young professionals through programs such as the Congress-Bundestag Youth Exchange (CBYX).
+- Supporting international innovation and collaboration in technology through programs like TechWomen and TechGirls; - Expanding opportunities for young Americans, including students receiving Pell Grants, to study abroad through the Benjamin A. Gilman International Scholarship Program; - Engaging and training young professionals through programs such as the Congress-Bundestag Youth Exchange (CBYX); and - Continuing to engage students and scholars through the renowned Fulbright Program.

-Finally, State Department exchange programs are a cost-effective investment that provides significant and immediate economic impact in communities across the country.
-Exchange visitors do business with small businesses, airlines, hotels, and non-governmental organizations in local communities, and their presence at our colleges and universities supports academic institutions throughout the country.
+State Department exchange programs are a cost-effective investment that provides significant and immediate economic impact in communities across the country.
+More than 90% of the budget for educational and cultural exchange programs goes to American organizations, businesses, and individuals.
+Furthermore, exchange visitors support American businesses and local communities through their travel and other expenses during their stay, and their presence at our colleges and universities support academic institutions throughout the country.

-The 1,075,496 international students studying at our colleges and universities during the 2019-2020 academic year contributed \$38 billion to the U.S. economy and supported 415,996 jobs across the country, according to NAFSA: Association of International Educators.
-These data do not account for the contributions the thousands of exchange participants that are not students at higher education institutions make to our economy every year.
+International students studying at our colleges and universities during the 2022-2023 academic year contributed \$40.1 billion to the U.S. economy (up more than \$6.3 billion compared to the prior academic year) and supported more than 365,000 jobs across the country, according to NAFSA: Association of International Educators.

-We respectfully request that you enable the continued success of these vital programs and appropriate \$1.1 billion or the highest possible funding level for Department of State educational and cultural exchange programs in Fiscal Year 2022.
+We respectfully request that you enable the continued success of these vital programs and appropriate no less than the Fiscal Year 2023 enacted level for Department of State educational and cultural exchange programs in Fiscal Year 2025.